polar-app/polar-app/docs/SHARING.md

     -

+- FIXME: how do we want to handle the case where a user has been invited to share a document but it not yet a polar user?

+    - email addresses might be case sensitive so we can't just lowercase them...
+    - PUNT on this problem for now.
+I could build some way to solve this in the future.

 - the current 'permissions' system of 'private' or 'public' with the DocMeta won't really work with the new system so we have to upgrade the permissions